 Each CUSC Modification Self-Governance Report shall be addressed and furnished to the Authority and none of the facts, opinions or statements contained in such CUSC Modification Self-Governance Report may be relied upon by any other person.

-Subject to Paragraph 8.25.11, if the Authority does not give written notice that its decision is required pursuant to Paragraph 8.25.2, or if the Authority determines that the Self-Governance Criteria are satisfied in accordance with Paragraph 8.25.4, then the CUSC Modification Self-Governance Report shall be tabled at the Panel Meeting following submission of that CUSC Modification Self-Governance Report to the Authority at which the Panel Chairman will undertake the CUSC Modifications Panel Self-Governance Vote and the Code Administrator shall give notice of the outcome of such vote to the Authority as soon as possible thereafter.
+Subject to Paragraph 8.25.11, if the Authority does not give written notice that its decision is required pursuant to Paragraph 8.25.2, or if the Authority determines that the Self-Governance Criteria are satisfied in accordance with Paragraph 8.25.4, then the CUSC Modification Self-Governance Report shall be tabled at the Panel Meeting following submission of that CUSC Modification Self-Governance Report to the Authority at which the Panel Chair will undertake the CUSC Modifications Panel Self-Governance Vote and the Code Administrator shall give notice of the outcome of such vote to the Authority as soon as possible thereafter.

 If the CUSC Modifications Panel vote to approve the CUSC Modification Proposal pursuant to Paragraph 8.25.9 (which shall then be an “Approved CUSC Modification Self-Governance Proposal”) until implemented), then subject to the appeal procedures set out in Paragraphs 8.25.14 to Paragraph 8.25.19 the CUSC Modification Proposal may be implemented by The Company without the Authority’s approval and brought to the attention of CUSC Parties and such other persons as may properly be considered to have an appropriate interest in it.